Rayan-Muktar/techmigos-enterprise-iam-lab/projects/02-profile-editor-and-attribute-mapping/README.md

-# 📝 TechMigos Enterprise IAM Lab | Profile Editor & Attribute Mapping
+# 📝 Profile Editor & Attribute Mapping

+## Overview

-This project demonstrates how Okta's Profile Editor and Attribute Mapping are used to manage user attributes and synchronize identity information between Okta and connected applications.
+This project demonstrates how Okta's **Profile Editor** and **Attribute Mapping** are used to manage user attributes and synchronize identity information between Okta and connected applications.

+It builds directly on the [Okta Organization Setup](../01-okta-organization-setup) project, using that tenant as the foundation for attribute governance.

 ---